 Eros in a Narcissistic Culture by Ralph D. Ellis

-Some books loaded with weak arguments are nevertheless worth looking at because they contain a huge number of thought provoking ideas.
+Some weakly argued books are worth looking at because they contain a huge number of thought provoking ideas.
 Eros In a Narcissistic Culture is one.

-Eros contains dozens of flawed leftist economic, psychological, and sociological ideas.
+Eros contains dozens of flawed Marxian economic, psychological, and sociological ideas.
 Many of its statistics are flat out false.
-Its claims that 95 percent of welfare recipients are children and that one percent of the population is homeless are concocted out of almost nothing.
-It is also among the most repetitive books I have read.
+It claims that 95 percent of welfare recipients are children and that one percent of the population are homeless--assertions concocted out of almost nothing.
+Ellis' work also ranks among the most repetitive books I have read.

-Nevertheless Ralph D. Ellis believes eros is a two phase process.
+Ralph D. Ellis believes eros is a two phase process.
 The first phase requires a paradoxical mixture of extreme admiration and compassion.
-(The compassion element should not drift into pity, however.)
+(But the compassion element should not drift into pity.)
 Ellis means not only compassion for specific misfortunes, but compassion for beings facing the hostility and indifference of the universe, beings conscious of their lack of power and the shortness of their lives.
 We need this mixture of admiration and compassion to intensely value others.
-This mixture also reduces arrogance and narcissism, and develops a sense of "life-encompassing awe."
+This mixture also reduces arrogance and narcissism, creating a sense of "life-encompassing awe."
 The second phase requires adventures for both individuals, preferably moral adventures.

 The second phase is required, not a mere useful addition.
-If partners attempt to remain the the first phase, the relationship stagnates and whithers.
+If partners attempt to remain the the first phase, the relationship stagnates or withers.
 Though different from falling in love, the second phase (also called the adventure phase) can and should be as meaningful and rewarding.
 Love fails to move into or remain in the adventure phase for several reasons, writes Ellis.
 First, most societies have a shortage of fulfilling adventurous activities.
 Institutions make life passive.
 Second, and more important, belief systems orient toward hedonic getting what you can rather than contributing.
-Third, players and "romance addicts" prefer only the first phase.
-Fourth, the empathy and admiration disappear.
-Fifth, eros makes one vulnerable and narcissists cannot stand much vulnerability in love, though life contains many dangerous vulnerabilities we block from consciousness.
+Third, "players" and "romance addicts" prefer only the first phase.
+Fourth, empathy and admiration often disappear.
+Fifth, eros makes one vulnerable and narcissists cannot stand vulnerability in love, though life contains many other far more dangerous vulnerabilities we block from our consciousnesses.

 Ellis argues that consciousness wants and needs dynamism, expansion, and transformation rather than hedonic satisfaction and "drive reduction."
-Without transcendence, consciousness does not simply remain the same but withers.
+Without transcendence, consciousness does not simply remain the same but falters.

-Feelings of eros can remain strong for a lifetime, provided that both individuals continue to find worthy adventures, and the short-sighted, ultra-competitive influences of culture are fought.
-Eros is important not only for obvious reasons, but also for preventing the fragmentation of consciousness, and for being struck with the earthshaking importance of other beings.
+Feelings of eros can remain strong for a lifetime, provided both individuals continue to find worthy adventures, especially when the short-sighted, ultra-competitive influences of cultures are fought.
+Eros is important not only for obvious reasons but also for preventing the fragmentation of consciousness.
+Eros strikes us with the earthshaking importance of other beings.